BatGap Logo

 Rick: Well, it’s a concept.
 It’s also an experience.

-Rick: As I understand it, it comes from a Sanskrit root that means “great”.
-And it’s supposedly the idea that it’s the totality, sort of reality in and of itself, not a state of consciousness that a human experiences, but the totality.
-And that the realization can eventually dawn, that totality can become a living reality.
-And that living reality is not merely, it’s not some idea, it’s not some concept.
+Rick: As I understand it, it comes from a Sanskrit root that means “great.”
+It’s supposedly the idea that it’s the totality, sort of reality in and of itself—not a state of consciousness that a human experiences, but the totality.
+The realization can eventually dawn that totality can become a living reality.
+That living reality is not merely some idea; it’s not some concept.
 The word is used to refer to a state that can be lived.

 Tom: I mean, no one knows where the word Brahman comes from.
-One of the theories is that the etymology of the word comes from the Sanskrit root word for “great”.
-But that’s just a theory.
-I mean, that may or may not be true.
-I mean, Brahman is often taught of as being infinitely great and infinitely small.
+One of the theories is that the etymology of the word comes from the Sanskrit root word for “great,” but that’s just a theory.
+That may or may not be true.
+Brahman is often thought of as being infinitely great and infinitely small.

 Rick: Yeah, that’s good.

 Rick: Yeah, we can go around and around on this.
-I mean, this is it, but there’s 7 point something billion people in the world to whom that phrase doesn’t make a whole lot of sense, because for them it’s 7 billion different things.
+I mean, this is it, but there are 7-point-something billion people in the world to whom that phrase doesn’t make a whole lot of sense, because for them it’s 7 billion different things.

-Rick: In fact, here’s a cool little phrase from one of your writings.
-He said, this is from… I’ll just read it first.
-“There are as many paths to the Lord as there are grains of sand and drops of rain.
-Whoever seeks eventually finds his way”.
-From Sheikh Abu al-Hassan, saying something from The Soul and a Loaf of Bread.
-I’ll read it again.
-“There are as many paths to the Lord as there are grains of sand and drops of rain.
-Whomever seeks eventually finds his way”.
-So, it’s like… I guess one theme I’ve just continually come back to in this interview is that, yeah, this is it, but everybody’s got a different perspective, and the name of the game is to clarify one’s perspective more and more so that one is not seeing the world through a glass darkly, to use that biblical phrase, but seeing it with clarity, knowing it with clarity.
+So, it’s like… I guess one theme I’ve just continually come back to in this interview is that, yeah, this is it, but everybody’s got a different perspective.
+The name of the game is to clarify one’s perspective more and more, so that one is not seeing the world through a glass darkly, to use that biblical phrase, but seeing it with clarity, knowing it with clarity.
 It’s not fair to say the cloudy version is it.
 I mean, it is, but it gets better.

 Tom: Yeah, absolutely.
-I mean, yeah, that’s right.
-I mean, it’s good to point out that what you’re experiencing is it, because even though you might not feel that way, it’s good to have heard that teaching.
-Because otherwise, when the realization happens, you miss it, because it’s just this, and then you think, “Oh, this isn’t it”.
+It’s good to point out that what you’re experiencing is it, because even though you might not feel that way, it’s good to have heard that teaching.
+Otherwise, when the realization happens, you miss it, because it’s just this, and then you think, “Oh, this isn’t it.”

-Tom: So, that’s the value of having that teaching.
-But yeah, it’s also not helpful if you just tell someone who doesn’t really get what’s going on, you say, “This is it.
-That’s it”.
-And then you’re like, “Well, thanks a bunch for that”.
+So, that’s the value of having that teaching.
+But yeah, it’s also not helpful if you just tell someone who doesn’t really get what’s going on, “This is it.
+That’s it.”
+And then you’re like, “Well, thanks a bunch for that.”

 Rick: Yeah, that’s nice.
 I’m going to get a sandwich.